 Mable previously served as the Parliamentary Secretary for Seniors Services and Long Term Care, and as Parliamentary Secretary for Poverty Reduction.

 Also, Mable previously served as the Official Opposition spokesperson for Insurance Corporation of BC, and the deputy spokesperson for Finance.

 Mable is passionate about building community engagement and connecting people around issues that matter to them.
 She is dedicated to doing whatever she can to make the lives of people in her community – and across B.C. – better.

 Mable has been an active member in the peace movement, and has worked tirelessly on a wide range of immigrant, social justice, and workers’ rights issue.

-Prior to her election as an MLA, Mable worked as a transit operator for 10 years.
-Over that time she played an active role in her union – the Canadian Auto Workers, Local 111 – and led successful campaigns as a transit advocate.
+Prior to her election as MLA, Mable worked as a transit operator for 10 years.
+Over that time she played an active role within her union – Canadian Auto Workers Local 111 – and led successful campaigns as a transit advocate.

 Mable attended the University of British Columbia and has resided in Vancouver for the past 20 years.